ivelter/twitter-cbdq-template/README.md

 - Python (Any 3.7+ version is probably fine, though this project was written with Python 3.11)
 - tweepy (Run `pip install tweepy` in your cmd/terminal)
 - dotenv (`pip install python-dotenv`)
+- os and random (These modules come preinstalled with Python so it shouldn't cause you any trouble but I'll still mention it just in case)

 # Setting up the bot
 1) Clone the repository or download it as a .zip file and extract it.
 (Click on the green Code button !)